jkeohan/rctr-9-8-20/w01d02/components-and-jsx.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 2min

-Let's take a look at [Bootstraps section on Components](https://getbootstrap.com/docs/4.5/getting-started/introduction/).
+Let's take a look at [Bootstraps section for Components](https://getbootstrap.com/docs/4.5/getting-started/introduction/).

 On the left hand side you will see a link to `Components` and clicking on that will open the door to over 2 dozen Components.